 The Company is exposed to commodity price risk.
 A significant decline in precious and base metal commodity prices may affect the Company's ability to obtain capital for the exploration and development of its mineral resource properties.

-[remainder of page left intentionally blank]
+[remainder of this page is left intentionally blank]

 Results of Operations